Stochastic Oscillator Technical Indicator Indices Technical Analysis & Stochastic Oscillator Indicator Signals

 3 Types of Stochastics Oscillators: Fast, Slow & Full Stochastics

-There are Three types are: fast, slow and full Stochastic.
+There are 3 types are: fast, slow and full Stochastic.
 The 3 indicators look at a given chart period for examples the 14-day period, and measures how the price of today's close price compares to the high/low range of the time period that is being used to calculate the stochastic.

-This oscillator works on the principle that:
+This oscillator indicator works on the principle that:

 - In an upward trend, price often tends to close at the high of the candlestick.